K-Kuyama/yet-another-UI-for-AW/README.md

 ## Start program

+### Start from shell script

 1. Go to `yet-another-UI-for-AW` folder
 2. Run `poetry run ./start_ui.sh`

 `start_ui.sh` calls [voila](https://github.com/voila-dashboards/voila) that turns Jupyter notebooks into standalone web applications.

+### Start from Jupyter notebook
-If you want to call the program from Jupyter notebook, just select/run 'DefEditorApp.ipynb' and 'QtDashBoardApp.ipynb'.
+If you are familior with Jupyter notebook, you can call the program from Jupyter notebook.
+Start Jupyter notebook from `yet-another-UI-for-AW` folder, then select/run `DefEditorApp.ipynb` and `QtDashBoardApp.ipynb`.

 ## Usage
 [Please refer from here](docs/USAGE.md)